-- The LIMIT opcode immediately following this opcode sets a time limit on the wait. - A BRANCH opcode immediately following this opcode can be used to change the program flow • based on the inquiry results.
+- The SET_WAIT opcode will change the band limit - The LIMIT opcode immediately following this opcode sets a time limit on the wait. - A BRANCH opcode immediately following this opcode can be used to change the program flow based on the inquiry results.